 In Years 8 to 10, areas of study for Special Interest Music students include Theory, Aural, Composition and Arrangement, Concert Practice, Solo and Ensemble Performance, Choir, Score Reading and Listening, History, Analysis, Early Music, Music Pathways and Music Technology.

 The Senior Music Program offers students a broad and comprehensive musical education.
 Four music subjects are offered as part of Stage I and all eight music options are offered in Stage 2 of the SACE .
 The school provides pathways to music studies at tertiary level.
 The Senior curriculum is also available to General Music students who satisfy subject pre-requisites.

 A unique feature of the SIMC is the opportunity to provide students with access to over 20 high level musical ensembles.
 Participation in these ensembles is an integral part of the Special Interest Program and is an expectation of every Special Interest student.
-Year 8 students are required to participate in the Junior Choir and one other ensemble.
+Year 8 students are required to participate in the Junior Choir and one other large ensemble.

 Marryatville High School has four orchestras; School Orchestra, Chamber Orchestra, Studio Strings and the Junior Orchestra.
 The School Orchestra has travelled to Japan and Europe, and undertaken many regional and national tours.

 Marryatville High School has a strong band program at junior and senior level.
 The development of ensemble skills is nurtured through the classroom program in Years 8 to 10, as well as after hours as a co-curricular activity.
 The school has a Senior and Junior Concert Band, and opportunities for small woodwind, brass and percussion ensembles.

 Through the Jazz program, the Big Bands have had success in local and national competitions, including the Generations in Jazz National Stageband Awards associated with James Morrison.
 The school currently has three Big Bands.
 Big Band I has toured England, USA and Canada.